 The following sections describe values you must enter into the spreadsheet.
 Values are required for each Data Service you intend to deploy, and values to enter for the hardware specifications for your worker nodes.

-Control plane and monitoring
+Control plane monitoring

-Label Cell Description

-PvC Control Plane В3 1 required

-- Monitoring В4 Increment this number by one for each environment.
+Label Cell Description CP Monitoring В3 Increment this number by one for each environment.

 Cloudera Data Warehouse (CDW)

 If you will deploy CDW, on the Worker Node Totals tab, enter the following information: